s-reynier/gnuvario-e/lib/GxEPD2/README.md

 - the actual Waveshare display boards now have level converters and series regulator, safe for 5V
 - use 3k3 pull-down on SS for ESP8266 for boards with level converters
 - note that 7.5" e-paper displays don't work reliable if fed from 3.3V Arduino pin
+- note that Waveshare bords with "clever" reset circuit may need shortened reset pulse
+- use `init(115200, true, 2, false)` for Waveshare boards with "clever" reset circuit

 ### Paged Drawing, Picture Loop
  - This library uses paged drawing to limit RAM use and cope with missing single pixel update support